grafnu/udmi/docs/guides/readme.md

 [**UDMI**](../../) / [**Docs**](../) / [Guides](#)

 # Guides

+- [UDMI Quickstart Guide](quickstart.md) - A shotgun quickstart guide to get going with the basic tools.
 - [Device Testing with Sequencer](device_testing.md) - A guide on how to use Sequencer for device testing
 - [Development](development.md) - Information on contribution to the UDMI specification
 - [Sequencing](sequencing.md) - Additional notes about (developing) sequence tests